PapersPleaseLoc/PapersPleaseLoc.github.io/packer/README.md

 This packer is used to generate game-ready localization packs authored in the [loc tool for *Papers, Please*](http://paperspleaseloc.github.io/).
-It replaces the in-browser Chrome extension previously required to snapshot localized images and text and uses Node and PhantomJS to render page elements directly to images.
+It replaces the in-browser Chrome extension previously required to snapshot localized images and text and uses Node and Puppeteer to render page elements directly to images.